-There is an opportunity to maximise the developing tourist offer from the Bristol Cruise Terminal, by providing more seamless connections across multiple travel mode choices.
-For onward travel to Bristol city centre, opportunities could include: increased frequency ferries along the River Avon and to the North Somerset coastline; improved bus and coach connection via the nearby Shirehampton Park & Ride; local rail connection via Avonmouth or Shirehampton rail stations; and improved car hire options at the Bristol Cruise Terminal (including electric vehicle hire).
-Improved bike hire facilities and cycling provision along the A4 Portway cycle route could benefit both tourists and staff who work at the terminal.
+There is an opportunity to maximise the developing tourist offer from the Bristol Cruise Terminal. • Manage and mitigate the impact of regular and by providing more seamless connections across infrequent events on the transport network multiple travel mode choices.
+For onward travel to Bristol city centre, opportunities could include: Maximise opportunities arising from increased frequency ferries along the River Avon improvements to the strategic road and rail and to the North Somerset coastline; improved bus network, and identify and support delivery of and coach connection via the nearby Shirehampton further changes Park & Ride; local rail connection via Avonmouth or Shirehampton rail stations; and improved car hire options at the Bristol Cruise Terminal (including electric vehicle hire).
+Improved bike hire facilities

-We will work with Bristol Cruise Terminal to explore ways that onward travel options across multiple mode choices can be improved, including opportunities with emerging technologies, such as electric vehicles.
+- We will work with Bristol Cruise Terminal to explore ways that onward travel options across multiple mode choices can be improved, including opportunities with emerging technologies, such as electric vehicles. - B2.

-B2.
 Improve strategic resilience of the network for all trips